abigail-ryan/mindful-habit/README.md

 ![Screenshot of desktop footer](documentation/desktop-footer.PNG)

 The footer remains the same across all devices.
-It contains social media links for users to follow Mindful Habit’s social media accounts, and short paragraph, 2024 Mindful Habit, underneath.
+It contains social media links for users to follow Mindful Habit’s social media accounts, and a short piece of text, 2024 Mindful Habit, underneath.

 #### Tablet and Mobile View